lunardao/research/ally_portal/mel_project.md

 There must be a trustworthy subject, ie an organization that does the verification.
 DAOs can take such position.
 Such organization could verify that an account (a wallet address) owns a domain for example, issue an NFT certifying the authenticity.
 Users can visit the DAO's site and see that the organization proves that (ie.) a domain is certified and legitimate.

-# Conclussion
+# Conclusion

 Privacy, anonymity and p2p distribution has many layers.
 Connecting different links to cover all of them is a way for people to be properly shielded.
-Mel project is not the most outspoken privacy advocate out there, neither the team doesn't promote the lunarpunk vision per se.
+Mel project is not the most outspoken privacy advocate out there, neither is the team promoting the lunarpunk vision per se.
 However their work towards p2p distribution and private network future is sincere and dedicated.
 The team brings unique solutions whih shall be explored, discussed and supported.

 # Mel Community